sonofeft/PyProTem/docs/project_layout.rst

 Because of the layout, the unit tests need to be told the path to the pyprotem/ directory.

 Test discovery between nosetests and py.test seemed to be different with Travis CI.
+The directory in which the test file executes appears to be different between nosetests and  py.test.

 With nosetests, it was enough to add to the search path at the beginning of the unittest file (test_mycode.py in subdirectory tests/)::